 Several months ago, I have noticed that I might be a caffeine addict.
+I was not really interested in any coffee alternatives like tea or simply fresh orange juice.
 It was not easy for me to admit it at the beginning.
 Why so?
-Because having one or two cups of freshly prepared coffee did not seem like an alarming behavior…You might feel the same way.
-At this point I considered trying some coffee alternatives.
+Because having one or two cups of freshly prepared coffee did not seem like an alarming behavior…You might feel the same way…

 But how did I discover that this psychoactive substance called caffeine was my dearest addiction?
 I have noticed it became very difficult for me to concentrate in the early mornings when skipping my beloved cup of coffee.
 I drive every morning round 30 km to work and as you can imagine my concentration is essential.

 Another symptom of coffee addiction was my constant magnesium deficiency.
 I am an active person that plays joyfully tennis in the lunchbreak.
 I love spending my weekends waking up early in the morning to join my friend for a forest jogging.
 But as I noticed coffee has really increased the amount of magnesium my body needed.